 The gardens themselves have been put together over 30 years to showcase the range of plants sold at Stanton.
-The Maze Garden, the knot garden and the Lime walk are all fine and are set out to give ideas about colour, grouping and mixtures of shrubs, perennials, herbs and planting structures.
+The Maze Garden, the knot garden and the Lime walk are all lovely.
+They give ideas about colour, grouping and mixtures of shrubs, perennials, herbs and planting structures.

 Stanton Hall and gardens – a hidden treasure

-Northumberland is one of our most beautiful and uncrowded counties and Stanton Hall and gardens is a very civilised hidden treasure.
+Stanton Hall and gardens is a very civilised hidden treasure set in Northumberland, one of our most beautiful and uncrowded counties.
 One greenhouse plays classic FM to the geraniums and the fields next door do a fine line in bifurcated cattle..

-Stanton Hall was originally a fourteenth century fortified medieval tower which has been added to and modified over many years.
-Most of it was built in the 16th century and the south end of the building was altered around 1700.
+Stanton Hall, began life as a fourteenth century fortified medieval tower.
+Most of it built in the 16th century, it was modified over the years, with the south end of the building altered around 1700.
 In Henry VIII’s reign Sir Ralph Fenwick, High Sheriff of Northumberland, lived in the tower.
 The Fenwick family actually occupied Stanton Hall for almost 200 years until 1730.

-The Reverand John Hodgson was one of the most distinguished scholars of Northumberland in past times.
-In 1830 he wrote, ‘Stanton Old Hall – A three storey stronghouse probably dating to the 16th century, oblong with a projecting stair turret on the east.
+The Reverend John Hodgson was one of the most distinguished scholars of Northumberland.
+In 1830 he wrote, ‘Stanton Old Hall is a three storey strong house probably dating to the 16th century.
+Oblong with a projecting stair turret on the east.
 This tower received a new front in 1700 with rusticated quorns and cross windows with swan necked pediments.’

 Stanton Hall and gardens – my favourite garden centre

-Stanton Hall is situated west of Morpeth in England’s northern county, Northumberland.
+Stanton Hall is West of Morpeth in Pigden, Northumberland.
 A small family run business, it is my favourite garden centre.

 The nursery has huge range of plants from herbs to trees.
-The nursery is a real labour of love.
-Indeed, over eighty five percent of all plants for sale grown on site are from either seeds or cuttings.
-Stanton staff can provide personal services including specialist orders to find that plant that you’ve been looking for.
-Customers can also order hanging baskets from April.
+It is a real labour of love.
+Over eighty five percent of all plants for sale here are from Stanton stock.
+Staff can provide personal services including orders to find that specialist plant that you’ve been looking for.
+Customers order hanging baskets from April.

 The Gardens and Plant Nursery are open 9.30 – 5.30, Tuesday – Sundays, Easter to mid September.
 Stanton Hall is also open to the public on some bank holidays though out the season.